-Join Capitol City Opera Company on November 15 and 17 at 7:00 pm at Petite Violette for a night of delicious food and performances from Scott Joplin’s Treemonisha.
+Join Capitol City Opera Company on November 15 at 7:00 pm at Petite Violette for a night of delicious food and performances from Scott Joplin’s Treemonisha.

 Make a reservation at Petite Violette Restaurant by going to www.petitevioletterestaurant.com.